SylviaWhittle/FAIR4RS-topostats-open-research-conversation/README.md

-# Our super awesome research project

-## Documentation
-We can organise a Google Meet to explain the code, but I am busy until Friday

-## Version
-Uh it was updated last Wednesday I think?

-## Collaboration
-Our changes will break each other's code, so please don't edit lines 190-200 in `main.py` also don't touch the filtering scripts!

-## Testing
-It was working last time I used it...

-## Installation
-We're not quite sure ourselves, good luck!

 # FAIR4RS-topostats-open-research-conversation
 A presentation on FAIR4RS principles and how they can be applied to existing projects to increase impact and usability.